Proven Techniques for Overcoming Worry: How to Stop the Noise

 Decide how much time you will dedicate to worrying and problem-solving.
 Typically 15-20 mins a day is plenty.

-3. Tell Yourself "I'll Worry About that Later"
+3. Tell Yourself, "I'll Worry About that Later"

 4. Use Notes if Needed

-Some people have found a “worry bag” helpful for storing handwritten notes.
-The act of putting your worries in a bag can help to associate it with putting the worry “out of mind.”
+The act of putting your worries in a bag can help associate it with placing the worry "out of mind."

-5. Use a Different Technique if the Worry Can't Wait
+5. Use a Different Technique if the Worry Can't-Wait

-For example, if you're at work and you’re worried about a presentation you have to give in an hour you can use the de-catastrophizing technique below.
+For example, if you're at work and you're worried about a presentation you have to give in an hour, you can use the de-catastrophizing technique below.

-If you’re feeling overly stimulated, stressed or anxious you can use one of the calming techniques.
+If you're feeling overly stimulated, stressed, or anxious, you can use one of the calming techniques.

 6. Go Over Your Worries at the Specified Worry Time